ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'exp', with value the expiration time of the keying material for the group communication, encoded as a CBOR unsigned integer.
 This field contains a numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what is specified for NumericDate in {{Section 2 of RFC7519}}.
 Group members MUST NOT use the keying material after the time indicated in this field, and they can retrieve the new group keying material from the KDC.

-Optionally, the response MAY contain the following parameters, which, if included, MUST have format and value as specified below.
+Optionally, the response MAY contain the following parameters, which, if included, MUST have the format and value as specified below.

 * 'ace_groupcomm_profile', with value a CBOR integer that MUST be used to uniquely identify the application profile for group communication.
 Applications of this specification MUST register an application profile identifier and the related value for this parameter in the "ACE Groupcomm Profiles" registry (REQ19).